Descent sets of cyclic permutations: Properties of and

 Since $Q(11,12)$ is false, we look at $\Delta_2$, so $z=d_2=4$.
 We see that both $Q(4,3)$ and $Q(4,5)$ hold, but $\pim(3)=16>6=\pim(5)$, so we switch $4$ and $5$.
 Now $z=5$ and $Q(5,6)$ holds, so we switch $5$ and $6$.
 Similarly, we switch $6$ and $7$, next $7$ and $8$, and then $8$ and $9$:

 Finally, in the first block we switch $1$ and $2$, ending with

 \end{example}

-\subsection{Properties of $\bij$ and $\inv$}
+\section{Properties of $\bij$ and $\inv$}

+In this section we show that $\bij$ preserves descent sets, that $\bij$ and $\inv$ are inverses of each other, and a few other properties of $\bij$.
 The following five lemmas give more insight into the computation of $\bij(\pi)$.
 They are valid for each $1\le i\le r-1$.
-The $i$-th iteration of the main loop of the algorithm will be sometimes referred to as {\em fixing $\Gamma_i$}.
+The $i$-th iteration of the main loop of the algorithm will be sometimes referred to as {\em adjusting $\Gamma_i$}.